-The GDPR enhances data protection obligations for both processors and controllers of personal data, including by materially expanding the definition of what is expressly noted to constitute personal data, requiring additional disclosures about how personal data is to be used, creating mandatory personal data breach notification requirements in certain circumstances, and establishing onerous new obligations on services providers who process personal data solely on behalf of others, as well as obligations regarding the security and confidentiality of the personal data.
-The EU GDPR also imposes strict rules on the transfer of personal data out of the European Economic Area to third countries, including the United States.
-The UK GDPR contains equivalent rules on the transfer of personal data out of the United Kingdom.
+In the EU, the collection and use of personal data (including health data) is governed by the provisions of the General Data Protection Regulation (the "GDPR") which became effective and enforceable across all then-current member states of the EU on May 25, 2018.
+The GDPR enhances data protection obligations for both processors and controllers of personal data, including by materially expanding the definition of what is expressly noted to constitute personal data, requiring additional disclosures about how personal data is to be used, imposing limitations on retention of personal data, creating mandatory data breach notification requirements in certain circumstances, and establishing onerous new obligations on services providers who process personal data simply on behalf of others, as well as obligations regarding the security and confidentiality of the personal data.
+The GDPR also imposes strict rules on the transfer of personal data out of the European Economic Area to third countries, including the United States.
 The GDPR has expanded its reach to include any business, regardless of its location, that processes personal data in relation to the offering of goods or services to individuals in the EU and/or the monitoring of their behavior.
-The UK GDPR has equivalent extra territorial application in relation to the offering of goods or services to individuals in the United Kingdom and/or the monitoring of their behavior.
-This expansion would incorporate any clinical trial activities in the United Kingdom or EU member states (as applicable).
-The GDPR prohibits controllers from processing "special categories of personal data" which includes health and genetic information of data subjects, unless a specific derogation applies (such as the data subject has given his explicit consent to the processing of such data).
-The GDPR also data subjects a swathe of rights, including the right to object to the processing of their personal data, allows them to access their personal data, request deletion of personal data in certain circumstances, and provides an express right to seek legal remedies in the event the individual believes his or her rights have been violated.
+This expansion would incorporate any clinical trial activities in EU member states.
+The GDPR imposes special protections for "sensitive information" which includes health and genetic information of data subjects residing in the EU.
+The GDPR also grants individuals the opportunity to object to the processing of their personal information, allows them to request deletion of personal information in certain circumstances, and provides an express right to seek legal remedies in the event the individual believes his or her rights have been violated.
 Failure to comply with the requirements of the GDPR may result in fines of up to 4% of an undertaking's total global annual turnover for the preceding financial year, or €20 million, whichever is greater.
 In addition to administrative fines, a wide variety of other potential enforcement powers are available to competent authorities in respect of potential and suspected violations of the GDPR, including extensive audit and inspection rights, and powers to order temporary or permanent bans on all or some processing of personal data carried out by noncompliant actors.
-While we have taken steps to comply with the GDPR, and implementing legislation in the United Kingdom and applicable member states, including by seeking to establish appropriate lawful bases for the various processing activities we carry out as a controller, reviewing our security procedures, and entering into data processing agreements with relevant customers and business partners, we cannot guarantee that our efforts to achieve and remain in compliance have been, and/or will continue to be, fully successful.
+While we have taken steps to comply with the GDPR, and implementing legislation in applicable member states, including by seeking to establish appropriate lawful bases for the various processing activities we carry out as a controller, reviewing our security procedures, and entering into data processing agreements with relevant customers and business partners, we cannot guarantee that our efforts to achieve and remain in compliance have been, and/or will continue to be, fully successful.